biareiam/The-House-of-Books/README.md

   - Delete event.

 ### Bag
-- The users are able to:
+- The users can:
-  - Adjust number of books on the cart
+  - Adjust the number of books on the cart
   - Find out delivery costs
   - Find out how much more they need to spend to get free delivery
-  - Clearly see the total of their items by quantity and how much it will cost.
+  - See the total of their items by quantity and how much they will cost.
   - Remove and add the number of the existing books on the cart.

 ### Checkout
-- The users are able to:
+- The users can:
   - Save time as personal details are pulled from the profile page if the user is logged in.
   - Save their delivery information to their profile.
-  - Clearly see how much they will be charged for their items and delivery.
+  - See how much they will be charged for their items and delivery.
   - Can see a summary of their order before completing it.
   - Once the order is completed, the user can once again check the order, see the order number and be notified that a confirmation email was sent to the email provided.

 ### Footer
 - All users can access:
   - The social media links, terms and conditions and privacy policy pages.
-  - sign up to the newsletter.
+  - sign up for the newsletter.

 ### Error pages
 #### 404.html
 - 404 pages created to redirect users back to the main site in case of an error.

 #### 403.html
-- 403 page created to redirect users back to the main site in case they try to access a page they are not authorized to.
+- 403 page was created to redirect users back to the main site in case they try to access a page they are not authorized to.

 #### 500.html
 - 500 error page created to redirect users to the main site after a server error.

 ## Future Features
-- A chat bot where users can ask questions on the site.
+- A chatbot where users can ask questions on the site.
 - The ability to add many filters to their search criteria at the same time or combine filters.
 - Give the user the ability to track their orders.
 - A star rating or upvote functionality for the books.